ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/mail/bounces.md

 ```

-Setting this up in a standards compliant way is fairly easy, there's two main steps:
+Setting up FCrDNS in a standards-compliant way is fairly easy, with two main steps:

 * Give your server a hostname that resolves to an IP on the server
 * Configure your rDNS record for that IP to the same as the server hostname.